 FAQs

-What is the difference between data breach and data exfiltration?
+What is the difference between data exfiltration, data leaks and data breach?

 What does exfiltrate mean in cyber security?